mustardfrog/slstatus/README.md

 slstatus - suckless status
 ------------
-The simplest status manager for dwm.
+The simplest status viewer for dwm.

 <br>